CyclicLight/cycliclight.github.io/wiki/places/Museum-of-Ancient-Artifacts.md

 ### Third Cycle

-The museum was established by The Curator following the dissolution of their adventuring party, with resources donated by Lord Minder.
+The museum was established by The Curator following the dissolution of their adventuring party with resources donated by Lord Minder.

-At the end of the Third Cycle, the structure was protected by the power contained within the Curator's Staff.
+At the end of the Third Cycle, the structure was protected by a power beyond.

 ### Fourth Cycle